openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ~~~~~~~~~~~~
 {: #fig-variant2 title="Overview of Message Flow of EDHOC-PSK." artwork-align="center"}

-This approach provides protection against passive attackers for both Initiator and Responder.
+This approach provides identity protection against passive attackers for both Initiator and Responder.
 message_4 remains optional, but is needed to authenticate the Responder and achieve mutual authentication in EDHOC if not relying on external applications, such as OSCORE.
 With this fourth message, the protocol achieves both explicit key confirmation and mutual authentication.

 # Key Derivation {#key-der}